 We will provide information that supplements this prospectus in connection with each issuance of DMBS certificates.
 We will post this prospectus and the related prospectus supplement for each issuance of DMBS certificates on our Web site shown below.
 In addition, we will deliver these documents either electronically to parties who request them in accordance with our procedures or in paper form to parties who so request.
 The disclosure documents for any particular issuance of DMBS certificates are this prospectus and the prospectus supplement, together with any information incorporated into these documents by reference as discussed below under the heading "INCOR-PORATION BY REFERENCE."
-We also provide updated information for certain mortgage loan pools and display corrections of information provided for all mortgage loan pools through our Multifamily Securities Locator Service application and other locations on our Web site specified below.
-You should note that the DMBS certificates are not traded on any exchange and that the market price of a particular issuance of DMBS certificates or a benchmark price may not be readily available.
+We also provide updated information for certain mortgage loan pools and display corrections of information provided for all mortgage loan pools through our Multifamily Securities Locator Service application and other locations on our Web site.
 In determining whether to purchase any issuance of DMBS certificates in any initial offering, you should rely ONLY on the information in this prospectus, the related prospectus supplement and any information that we have otherwise incorporated into these documents by reference.
-You should not rely on any unauthorized information or representation and should not solicit lenders, primary servicers or others for additional and/or more current information about the loans in your pool.
+You should not solicit lenders, primary servicers or others for additional and/or more current information about the loans in your pool.
+We take no responsibility for any unauthorized information or representation.

-Each prospectus supplement will include information about the pooled multifamily mortgage loan or loans backing that particular issuance of DMBS certificates and about the DMBS certificates themselves.
-Unless otherwise stated in this prospectus or a related prospectus supplement, information about the mortgage loans will be the most current information available to us as of the issue date stated in the prospectus supplement, which is the first day of the month in which the DMBS certificates are being issued.
+Each prospectus supplement will include information about the pooled multifamily mortgage loan or loans backing those DMBS certificates.
+Unless otherwise stated in this prospectus or the related prospectus supplement, information about the mortgage loans will be the most current information available to us as of the issue date stated in the prospectus supplement, which is the first day of the month in which the DMBS certificates are issued.
 Because each prospectus supplement will contain specific information about a particular issuance of DMBS certificates, you should rely on the information in the prospectus supplement to the extent it is different from or more complete than the information in this prospectus.